kumu/weavr-docs/guides/messages.md

 When creating a new Post, you'll always be asked in the second step whether you'd like to assign it to a specific post topic, or if you'd like to keep it in the main Messages area.

+Only admins are able to edit post topics.
 To edit your post topics, click on the three dots in the top-right corner, and choose "Edit Topics".
-You can add, edit, or delete
+You can add, edit, or delete them there.

 ### Subscribe